ArpAg26/azure-postgreSQL-flexible-server-Module-7/content/modules/module-11-final/task.md

 <div style="border: 1px solid #ccc; background-color: #eee;">
   <ul>
     <li>When presenting the results of the practical tasks, please <a href="../common/presenting-results/presenting-results.md">follow these guidelines</a>.</li>
     <li><strong>When you have completed the task, attach the file(s) to the "Answer" field.
-Files should include a PDF/DOCX file with screenshots (optionally, you can also add a GIF/MP4 file).
+Files should include a PDF/DOCX file with screenshots and your video demo (MP4).
 Please add a link to the updated Pet Store solution in a public Git repository to your PDF/DOCX file.
 Click "Submit."</strong></li>
     <li>Delete unnecessary resources.</li>
   </ul>
 </div>